 The Food Safety Law establishes specific functions for the participating agencies.
-DIGESA, as Peru's primary food safety authority, establishes general food and beverage hygiene standards for the human consumption chain.
-SENASA (Peru's sanitary and phytosanitary authority) monitors and supervises food safety standards applicable to agricultural products (i.e., primary products and animal feed).
+DIGESA, as Peru's food safety authority, establishes the general food and beverage hygiene standards for products in the human consumption chain.
+SENASA monitors and supervises food safety standards applicable to agricultural products (i.e., primary products and animal feed).
 The Technological Fishing Institute (ITP) is the fishery sector's sanitary authority; it monitors the capture, extraction, transport, surveillance, and processing of aquatic products, as well as issues sanitary certificates for fish and fish products.